Mark Assibey-Yeboah: Personal life

 Assibey-Yeboah is a Christian.
 He is married with three children.

 Early life and education

 Mark Assibey-Yeboah was born on March 2, 1974.
 He hails from Obo-Kwahu, a town in the Eastern Region of Ghana.

-He is an old student of Presbyterian Boys' Secondary School, Legon, Accra (GCE Ordinary Level) and Ghana Secondary School, Koforidua (GCE Advanced Level).
+He is an old student of Presbyterian Boys' Senior High School Legon, Accra (GCE Ordinary Level) and Ghana Senior High School, Koforidua (GCE Advanced Level).
 He holds a BSc (Hons) Agricultural Economics degree from Kwame Nkrumah University of Science and Technology (KNUST), Ghana and an MS (Agricultural and Resource Economics) from the University of Delaware, USA.
 He also holds an MA and a Ph.D. both in Economics from the University of Tennessee, USA specializing in International Macroeconomics, Monetary Economics and Econometrics.

 Mark Assibey-Yeboah has been published in reputable journals such as Economic Record, International Journal for Finance and Economics, Journal for International Trade and Economic Development, and The North American Journal of Economics and Finance.